mert-ozdemirr/cryptanalysis_and_cipher_implementations/README.md

 # Cryptanalysis and Cipher Implementation: Caesar, Affine, and Monoalphabetic Ciphers

-This project focuses on the "raw" implementation and cryptanalysis of classical encryption techniques, including the Caesar Cipher, Affine Cipher, and Monoalphabetic Cipher.
+This project focuses on the "from-scratch" implementation and cryptanalysis of classical encryption techniques, including the Caesar Cipher, Affine Cipher, and Monoalphabetic Cipher.
 It consists of two Python scripts:

 ciphers.py: Implements encryption and decryption functions for the three ciphers, allowing users to encrypt/decrypt messages via command-line arguments. break.py: Performs cryptanalysis to break the ciphers using techniques such as brute force, frequency analysis, and dictionary-based attacks to recover plaintext from ciphertext.